Are There Going To Be Lawsuits Against Xeljanz?

 Amid aggressive marketing by Pfizer, Xeljanz has quickly grown to become a “blockbuster” treatment, generating over $1 billion in annual sales.
-However, it appears that the drug maker knew or should have known about the link between Xeljanz and pulmonary embolism, yet failed to provide adequate warnings for users and the medical community.
+However, it appears that the drug maker knew or should have known about the link between Xeljanz and side effects like cancer, heart attacks, strokes, blood clots and other injuries.
+However, Pfizer failed to provide adequate warnings for users and the medical community.

 FDA approves Xeljanz for treatment of adults with rheumatoid arthritis.

 Xeljanz sales rapidly grow to generate a new “blockbuster” drug for Pfizer, reaching $927 million in sales by 2016.